PSYCHEDELICS, MADNESS, & AWAKENING: HARM REDUCTION AND FUTURE VISIONS Beginning January 2021

 • Panel 8: Histories and Legacies II

-• Discussion Panel 1: Psychedelic Guide and Therapeutic Abuse
+• Discussion Panel 1: Abuses of Power in Psychedelic Spaces

 • Discussion Panel 2: The Madness of the Gender Binary